Oklahoma City Oklahoma Temple

 Total Floor Area:10,890 square feet

 The Oklahoma City Oklahoma Temple closed on October 15, 2017, for an extensive renovation project.
-The renovation will be followed by a public open house and rededication ceremony.
+The renovation will be followed by a private rededication ceremony.
 Temple patrons will be accommodated at neighboring temples including the

 30th operating templeDallas Texas Temple.